Ueno Park

 Toshogu Shrine

 Ueno Toshogu Shrine was dedicated to Tokugawa Ieyasu, the founder of the Edo Shogunate.
-One of the best parts of this shrine is its peony garden, which you can visit for a short time from January to mid-February and again from mid-April to early May.
+One of the best parts of this shrine is its peony garden, which you can see for a limited time from January to mid-February and again from mid-April to early May.

 Bentendo Hall